-By default, ClearCase uses the set of recommended baselines when creating a development stream.
+2. By default, ClearCase uses the set of recommended baselines when creating a development stream.
 Because the new baseline has not been tested extensively, you probably have not yet promoted it to the level associated with recommended baselines.
-Therefore, you need to change the development stream's foundation baseline to be the one that you want to test:
+To create the development stream with baselines other than the recommended baselines, click Advanced Options.